This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• ¾ cup chopped bacon, from about 3 slices
+• ¾ cup chopped bacon or cubed pancetta, if using bacon, from about 3 slices

 • 1 cup (4 ounces) shredded sharp cheddar cheese